arjun05-tf/Machine-Learning-Projects/linear-regression-from-scratch/README.md

 This project implements **Linear Regression from first principles**, using NumPy for numerical computation.
 The goal is to study the optimization behavior of gradient descent, analyze convergence properties, and understand cost minimization while predicting medical insurance expenses.

-All learning logic—including cost computation, parameter updates, and early stopping—is implemented manually without relying on machine learning libraries.
+All learning logic including cost computation, parameter updates, and early stopping is implemented manually without relying on machine learning libraries.

 ---